Berkeley High graduate who helped ISIS has sentence cut in half, will be released this year

 The U.S. Attorney’s office argued that this showed Alhaggagi intended to do real harm.

 Judge Breyer appeared to be influenced by the steps Alhaggagi has taken to better himself, said Gugelmann, adding that his client has matured during his five years in prison.
-Alhaggagi completed a paralegal course, graduating with “distinction,” and took a drawing class, and a vocational building trades course.
-He has not gotten in serious trouble in prison, either.
+Alhaggagi completed a paralegal course, graduating with “distinction,” and took a drawing class and a vocational building trades course.
+He has not gotten in serious trouble, either.
 This is difficult in prison, particularly the high-security prison Alhaggagi was sent to until recently, said Gugelmann.

 During the hearing, which was conducted on Zoom, Alhaggagi expressed remorse for his actions, according to Courthouse News.